- Hands-down the most luxurious hotel on Paradise Island

 Many included activities help balance the pricey dining options

 There are three outdoor pools: one within the beautiful Versailles-inspired gardens (ages 14 and older), a family-friendly pool with a small snack bar, and an infinity pool, built in 2015, overlooking the ocean.
 The seemingly endless stretch of Cabbage Beach is easy to access from the resort.
 It is open to the public, but only guests are allowed to use the cushioned lounge chairs.
 Drinks and lunch service is available, though there are reports of long wait times.
-One&Only's Balinese-style spa has eight treatment villas with teak massage tables.
+The Balinese-style spa has eight treatment villas with teak massage tables.
 Each villa has a private garden area with outdoor jetted tubs and day beds where guests can sip Japanese tea and relax.

 Active people will find plenty to do here.
 There are six Har-Tru tennis courts available for day and night use (with floodlights).
 The courts are free to use, and the hotel provides racquets for no charge.
 Private tennis lessons are available for a fee.
 The fitness center is next to the main pool, and has and indoor and outdoor sections and rooms for stretching and Pilates, cardio, and circuit training.
 Free yoga classes are held on a yoga deck that overlooks the ocean; private sessions are available for a fee.
 Free bicycle rentals are available, as well.